Skip to content

 • Primitive conversions to wrap basic types as Dynamic

-• Collection builders for creating dynamic lists and objects
+• Collection builders for creating dynamic lists, byte buffers, and objects

 • Generic transformation with the from() function